Table of Contents

 When you click the Export Evaluations button on the Review Grades page, a zipped folder of spreadsheets, one for each question and subquestion in the assignment, will automatically download to your computer.

-On the spreadsheet for each question/subquestion, you'll find the following for each student with a submission for this assignment: their assignment and question submission ID (generated by Gradescope); their first and last name; their student ID (if IDs were added to the course roster); their email; their score on this question or subquestion (if you gave them a score); the time they answered this question/subquestion (if this was an Online Assignment) or when their full submission was uploaded; which rubric items from this question were and were not applied to their submission (e.g., correct, partial credit, incorrect); any point adjustments made; any comments left; who last graded their answer to this question; and any tags that were applied to the question.
+On the spreadsheet for each question/subquestion, you'll find the following for each student with a submission for this assignment: their assignment and question submission ID (generated by Gradescope); their first and last name; their student ID (if IDs were added to the course roster); their email; any extra columns of info that were added to the course roster (e.g., section numbers); their score on this question or subquestion (if you gave them a score); the time they answered this question/subquestion (if this was an Online Assignment) or when their full submission was uploaded; which rubric items from this question were and were not applied to their submission (e.g., correct, partial credit, incorrect); any point adjustments made; any comments left; who last graded their answer to this question; and any tags that were applied to the question.
 Additionally, at the bottom of the spreadsheet, you'll see whether this question was graded using positive or negative scoring, and you'll see the number of points ("point values") each rubric item ("rubric numbers") was worth.

 Exporting assignment submissions